TheZero0-ctrl/odin-recipes/README.md

 # odin-recipes
-I followed the odin project tho make simple website using html
+I followed the odin project to make simple website using html